Actipro/WinForms-Controls/Documentation/topics/bars/commands/comboboxes.md

 ## Enabling / Disabling

 Command links can be enabled or disabled based on a resolved value of enabled properties, one on the command and one on the command link that can override it.
-The command link's [Enabled](xref:@ActiproUIRoot.Controls.Bars.BarCommandLink.Enabled) accepts a `DefaultableBoolean`, which can override the command's [Enabled](xref:@ActiproUIRoot.Controls.Bars.BarCommand.Enabled) property.
+The command link's [Enabled](xref:@ActiproUIRoot.Controls.Bars.BarCommandLink.Enabled) property accepts a `DefaultableBoolean`, which can override the command's [Enabled](xref:@ActiproUIRoot.Controls.Bars.BarCommand.Enabled) property.

 ## Keyboard Shortcuts